 Miscellaneous: The plant gets the name soap plant because Chlorogalum bulbs were traditionally squashed to make a detergent that was used to wash clothes.

-Once seedlings appear they should be transplanted at a spacing of about 7 to 10 cm into a sunny or partially shaded part of the garden with good drainage.
+Once seedlings appear, they should be transplanted at a spacing of about 7 to 10 cm (3 to 4 inches) into a sunny or partially shaded part of the garden.
+This location should have good drainage.

-The ideal soil is fertile and should be kept moist.
-Chlorogalum plants should be kept moist by watering and cut back following flowering.
+The ideal soil for growing Chlorogalum plants should be fertile.
+Plants should be kept moist by watering, and cut back following flowering.